luiscamarillo/udacity-project-data-science-blog-post/README.md

 The results can be found in the following [Medium blog post](https://medium.com/@luiscamarillo97/can-morenas-electoral-machine-be-stopped-896d3cfda6e7).

 ## Licensing & Acknowledgements
 Feel free to reuse this code under the MIT License.
 Special thanks to the INE and CONABIO for the datasets used.
+Also the people in these [stack overflow](https://stackoverflow.com/questions/33199193/how-to-fill-dataframe-nan-values-with-empty-list-in-pandas) [threads](https://stackoverflow.com/questions/740287/how-to-check-if-one-of-the-following-items-is-in-a-list).